Derby County F.C.: Grounds

 Following the Taylor Report in 1989, and the legal requirement for all-seater stadia, the ground's capacity dwindled to just 18,500 by the mid-1990s, not enough for the then ambitious second-tier club.
 Despite initially hoping to rebuild the Baseball Ground to hold 26,000 spectators, and rejecting the offer of two sites elsewhere in Derby, then-chairman Lionel Pickering announced in February 1996 the intention to move to a new, purpose-built stadium at the newly regenerated Pride Park, with the last first-team game at the Baseball Ground being in May 1997, a 1–3 home defeat to Arsenal, though it continued to host reserve matches until 2003.
-Derby's new ground, named Pride Park Stadium, was officially opened by the Queen on 18 July with a friendly against Italian club Sampdoria following on 4 August.
+Derby's new ground, named Pride Park Stadium, was officially opened by Queen Elizabeth II on 18 July with a friendly against Italian club Sampdoria following on 4 August.

 Derby hold the unique distinction of being the only club to have had three home grounds host full England internationals.
 England beat Ireland 9–0 at the Racecourse Ground in 1895, beat Ireland again, 2–1, at the Baseball Ground in 1911 and, most recently, Pride Park hosted England's 4–0 win over Mexico in May 2001.

 Pride Park was renamed the iPro Stadium on 7 December 2013, as part of a 10-year, £7 million sponsorship deal with global sports drink company iPro.
 At the beginning of 2017, it reverted to its original name of Pride Park Stadium.

 Clowes Developments (UK) Ltd purchased Pride Park from Mel Morris on 17 June 2022.
+On 14 May 2025, it was announced by Derby County that the holding companies for the stadium and football club would be merged, so the football club owned Pride Park Stadium again.